google-deepmind/dm_control/README.md

     powered by the MuJoCo physics engine.

 -   [`dm_control.viewer`]: An interactive environment viewer.

+Additionally, the following components are available for the creation of more complex control tasks:

+-   [`dm_control.mjcf`]: A library for composing and modifying MuJoCo MJCF models in Python.

+-   `dm_control.composer`: A library for defining rich RL environments from reusable, self-contained components.

+-   [`dm_control.locomotion`]: Additional libraries for custom tasks.

+-   [`dm_control.locomotion.soccer`]: Multi-agent soccer tasks.

 If you use this package, please cite our accompanying [tech report].